machinomy/machinomy/docs/architecture.md

 Goal of the refactoring is to harden the library for a production use.
 That involves minimising a scope for every component there is, writing extensive tests, and independent review of the code, and architecture.

 As the refactoring is done, a pain point is left intact related to waiting for blockchain transactions.
-For that, current design is to add additional `EventEmitter` parameter to long-waiting methods.
+For that, proposed approach is to add additional `EventEmitter` parameter to long-waiting methods.
 That `EventEmitter` is managed by the library user.
 The library emits an event before and after long method is called.

 TBD Set of events, and when these are emitted.